jgarcia1599/IntrotoIM_Summer2020/hw_June7/README.md

 <img src="img/second_attempt.jpg">

 In addition, I decided to use the normalization function in order to also change the opacity of the name based on how common the name is.
-This created an even better result that was less created and best visualized how common the names are as two thing indicate so to the users: the size of the text and the opacity of thee text's color.
+This created an even better result that was less crowded and best visualized how common the names are as two things indicate so to the users: the size of the text and the opacity of the text's color.

 <img src="img/third_attempt.jpg">